Elmiratash/RegexTutorial/gist-template.md

 ### Grouping and Capturing
 The use of grouping expressions is to allow for the extraction of the characters of a given group for validation.
-The text between paranthesis is a group.
+The text between parenthesis is a group.

     (https?:\/\/)       Matches: ' ', 'https://', 'http://'
     ([\da-z\.-]+)       Matches: 'ab.c-7', 'ab'